JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 The application data model will have three entity classes with:

 * General information about the launch
-* A URL to external information
-* Information about the rocket
+* Patches and article URLs associated with the launch

 Create the necessary data classes:
-1. In `shared/src/commonMain/kotlin`, create the `com.jetbrains.handson.kmm.shared.entity` directory.
+1. In the `shared/src/commonMain/kotlin` directory, create the `com.jetbrains.spacetutorial` directory.
-2. Create the `Entity.kt` file inside the package.
+2. Inside, create the `entity` directory, and the `Entity.kt` file inside that.
 3. Declare all the data classes for basic entities:

    ```kotlin